kibook/s1kd-tools/s1kd-instance/README.md

 -w
 Check the applicability of the whole module against the user-defined applicability.
 If the whole module is not applicable, then no instance is created.

+-x &lt;CIR&gt;
+Dumps the built-in XSLT used to resolve dependencies for &lt;CIR&gt; CIR type to stdout.
+This can be used as a starting point for a custom XSLT script to be specified with the -r option.

+The following types currently have built-in XSLT and can therefore be used as values for &lt;CIR&gt;:

+-   accessPointRepository

+-   applicRepository

+-   cautionRepository

+-   circuitBreakerRepository

+-   controlIndicatorRepository

+-   enterpriseRepository

+-   functionalItemRepository

+-   partRepository

+-   supplyRepository

+-   toolRepository

+-   warningRepository

+-   zoneRepository

 -Y &lt;text&gt;
 Set the applicability for the whole module using the user-defined applicability values, using text as the new display text.